rgreminger/DDCModelsExample.jl/README.md

 5. calculates standard errors of the parameter estimates.

 ## Installing the package
-Note, the package was tested and should be run with Julia version 1.6.
+Note, the package was tested and should be run with Julia version 1.6. or newer.
 1. Download and extract the package from Github (e.g. through `git clone`)
 2. In Julia, navigate to the package folder (or open the folder in VSCode)
 3. Activate environment: `using Pkg; Pkg.activate(".")`